adms02/amazon-frontend-clone/README.md

 - Axios
 - Stripe API

-I've hosted the frontend with AWS, running on an EC2 Ubuntu instance.
+Intially I hosted this with AWS, running on an EC2 Ubuntu instance.
+This site was shortly removed by Amazon for obvious reasons.

+I added a disclaimer to make it clear that this isn't a phising website, and have also changed the logo around slightly.

+I've moved the frontend to firebase and the backend to HeroKu.

 ## What's next for this project?